rschristopher/rschristopher.github.io/src/saving/appendix/protocol_ludicrous.md

 ## Quarantine Rules

 To achieve the highest level of security for your Bitcoin self-custody, follow these rules as a concise, numbered checklist.
-These rules extend the original [Level-5](../sovereignty/level-5.md) quarantine to include advanced countermeasures (suitable for this "Ludicrous" protocol), ensuring protection against physical, digital, and human threats.
+These rules extend the original [Level-5](../sovereignty/level-5.md) quarantine to include advanced countermeasures (suitable for the "Ludicrous" protocol), ensuring protection against physical, digital, and human threats.

-Adhere to them without exception during any session involving seeds or transaction signing.
+Adhere to these rules without exception during any session involving seeds or transaction signing.

 1. **Limit data transfers to QR codes only**: No physical media (e.g., USB, MicroSD) is allowed across the quarantine. *Rationale*: Prevents malware vectors and enforces manual verification.